 Mission Statement 2019

-For a number of years, I had what I thought was a splendid idea for a mystery novel, inspired in part by Ellis Peters’ Brother Cadfael series, but set in a modern, American setting.
-But several things held me back, one being that I don’t consider myself a genre writer; and though I love mystery stories in general, I find myself generally unsatisfied by what’s currently available, and popular.
-And utterly mystified, by what sells…The other is that this would be an overwhelmingly male-dominated book, and the burden would be introducing really interesting women characters to counterbalance all that testosterone.
+For a number of years, I had what I thought was a splendid idea for a mystery series, inspired in part by Ellis Peters’ Brother Cadfael books, but set in a modern, American setting.
+But several things held me back, one being that I didn't consider myself a genre writer; and though I love mystery stories in general, I find myself generally unsatisfied by what’s currently available, and popular.
+The other is that this would be an overwhelmingly male-dominated book, and the burden would be introducing really interesting women characters to counterbalance all that testosterone.
 But finally I took the plunge, and wrote Hard Cider Abbey, self-published it and I have to say, it’s done pretty well.
 I have no choice but to self-publish, because no traditional publisher these days is willing to take on any book that regards any part of Catholicism in a positive light.
 But it's their loss, because the audience is definitely out there.
 We're now up to four books in the series, and I have a 'big one' coming this summer--and no plans to end the series anytime soon!
 There seems no end of trouble and predicaments my monks can get themselves into.

-a Hard Cider Abbey Novella
+The Hard Cider Abbey series